Choosing Your Conveyancer

 The UK conveyancing industry is notorious for providing a slow and expensive service.

-As such, finding a conveyancing solicitor that offers a reliable, efficient and personal service (all at a reasonable cost) is quite a challenge when buying or selling a property.
+As such, finding a good conveyancing solicitor that offers a reliable, efficient and personal service (all at a reasonable cost) is quite a challenge when buying or selling a property.

 It’s worth taking the time to choose carefully because a good conveyancing solicitor will:

 - Reduce the chance of the deal falling through.

 - Make sure the process is as stress-free & mistake-free as possible.

 This guide contains all the information you need and will show you how to find a fast, personal service that’s value for money.